-We believe in promoting strengths, not complaining about weaknesses.
-90by30 focuses on protective factors that protect against child abuse and neglect - namely, the five factors identified by the Center for the Study of Social Policy as necessary for safe and healthy communities for kids.
+We believe in promoting strengths, not focusing on weaknesses.
+90by30's work is built on protective factors that protect against child abuse and neglect - namely, the five factors identified by the Center for the Study of Social Policy as necessary for safe and healthy communities for kids.
 To that list, we've added three broader protective factors that form the foundation of our countywide prevention strategy.

 Wide-Scale Protective Factors